Common reasons for referral

 Frequently Asked Questions

-How long is the average Cardiothoracic Surgery waiting time?
+How long is the NHS Cardiothoracic Surgery waiting list?

-How long will I wait to see a cardiothoracic surgeon?
+How long will I wait to see a cardiothoracic surgeon on the NHS?

 What percentage of Cardiothoracic Surgery patients are seen within 18 weeks?